 Jext is a single-use adrenaline auto-injector. it has a locking needle shield which engages after use, designed to protect against accidental needle stick injury.
 Distributor: ALK-AbellÃ³ Ltd, 1 Manor Park, Manor Farm Road, Reading, Berkshire RG2 0NA.
 Tel: 0118 903 7940.

 Emerade* is a pre-filled syringe encased in an auto-injector.
 It delivers a single dose of adrenaline when pressed against the muscle of the outer thigh.
 Distributor: Bausch + Lomb UK Limited 106-114 London Road Kingston upon Thames KT2 6TN United Kingdom.
 Tel: +44 (0)208 781 0001 [email protected]

-*All Emerade devices were recalled to pharmacy level from 29th November 2019 and are not currently available.
+*All Emerade devices have been recalled and are not currently available.
 Please see our Latest News pages for updates on adrenaline auto-injector availability.